apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 students right after finishing review.
 Otherwise instructors will have to send reviews afterwards.
 Rubyric also allows students to conduct peer reviews.
 If peer review count is left empty, no peer review is expected.
-On the other hand collaborative allows students to construct feedback for each other but they are not required to review other people's submissions.
+On the other hand collaborative mode allows students to construct feedback for each other but they are not required to review other people's submissions.

 Check out
 `LTI configuration in A+ <../m05_lti/configuration>`_